CyberDefender369/Latin-Translator/README.md

 # Description
-This project makes use of string slicing, string concatenation, string methods, conditional flow, data structures, and for loops to create an imaginary language that will be called pig latin.
-The program converts the user entered sentence into pig latin.
-Pig latin moves the first few consonants of a word to the end and adds "ay."
-If the word starts with a vowel, then "yay" is added to the end of the word.
-Put simply, every word starts with a vowel in pig latin.
+This Python project combines various programming techniques, including string manipulation (slicing, concatenation, and methods), conditional flow, data structures, and for loops.
+The goal is to create a Pig Latin converter—an imaginary language transformation tool.
+When given a user-entered sentence, the program converts it into Pig Latin.
+In Pig Latin, consonants from the beginning of a word are moved to the end, followed by the addition of “ay.”
+If a word starts with a vowel, “yay” is appended to the end.
+In essence, every word begins with a vowel in Pig Latin.

 # Language and Utilities Used